-Documents produced by other parties in the litigation may come in the form of structured eDiscovery productions with fielded data included in the DAT file.
-This file is designed to contain any chosen (or often agreed upon in the Discovery Control Order for a matter) fields of data being transferred with the documents.
+Documents produced by other parties in the litigation may come in the form of structured eDiscovery productions with fielded data included in the DAT or CSV file designed to contain any chosen (or often agreed upon in the Discovery Control Order for a matter) fields of data being transferred with the documents.
 Common fields include Custodian, To, From, CC, Sent Date, Modified Date, Created Date, Titles, Extensions and Path.

 This option can also be used to incorporate “coding” when migrating from other eDiscovery platforms or done outside of Digital WarRoom.
 The DAT file must contain a “load file key” which is a field that matches with the Digital WarRoom ID number, Bates number or XREF number.
 Native File and OCR File are usually included as well as those fields are necessary for loading documents in other eDiscovery tools but can be ignored with Digital WarRoom.

 To overlay metadata onto a set of documents:

 Right-click on the filter tree and select Overlay Metadata from the menu that appears.

 Using the Browse button, navigate to the location of the load file (either .dat or .csv).
 Once the load file has been specified, the source fields are auto-populated in the Overlay Metadata dialog.

 From the Load File Key Column drop down, select the field of the load file that contains the unique record identifier in order to map to the records in the database; typically this is the document’s starting Bates number.
 The Load File Key Column must contain values unique to each file in the collection.

 Create the mappings between fields in the source file and DWR columns by dragging the load file’s Source field names to the right-hand side and dropping them in the First or Second columns.
 This is aided by having some familiarity with the load file’s contents.
 For example, knowing that document file extensions were included in a load file field called EXT, one would pair EXT with the "Extension" DWR column.